-Our Slade reseach began in the 1970's by recording information about every Slade family that we found in the United States, regardless of their location.
-After a few years, these families began to fit into geographic patterns and we found that the majority belonged to one of six large Slade branches in the United States.
-Further research found that each of these major branches traced back to a progenitor who came to the United States during or prior to colonial times.
-Cataloging every Slade over 30 years has consequently produced a several large databases of Slade families.
-Most of those large branches as well as many small branches and individuals are now on this composite website.
-This is possibly the largest single collection of information compiled about Slade families in one website.
-The paragraphs below give a short overview of each of the six major branches of Slade families in the United States as well as many smaller branches and some individuals.
-You may click on the titles below to see detailed information about each branch.
-At the bottom of this page are links to many other smaller branches.
+Research on the the Slade surname began in the early 1970s by recording information about every Slade family found in North American censuses, regardless of their location.
+After a few years, these families began to fit into geographic patterns and began to form into one of the six large Slade branches in the United States.
+Further research found that each of these major branches traced back to a progenitor who came to the United States during or prior to colonial times - 1700s.
+Cataloging every Slade over 40 years has consequently produced a large database of Slade families.
+This has become the largest single private collection of information compiled about Slade families.
+The paragraphs below give a short overview of each of the six major branches of Slade families in the United States.
+You may click on any of the titles below to see more details about that branch.

 William was born in England in the 1690's and was a weaver by trade, emigrated to America at the age of 19.
 William was married 1761 in Lebanon, Connecticut to Thankful Hutchinson, where sons Samuel, William and Aaron were born.
 The family also resided in Hebron and later Windsor, Connecticut.
 Immigrant William’s great-grandson William Slade was born 1786 and was elected to Congress from Vermont in 1831.
 He was Governor of Vermont in 1844.
 Dana and Ira Slade went to Detroit, MI in 1851 and opened Slade Brothers business.
 The majority of descendants of the immigrant William were living in Connecticut, New Hampshire and Vermont as late as 1910.
 This family genealogy is well documented in the book: William Slade of Windsor Connecticut And His Descendants by Thomas Bellows Peck, published 1910 by Sentinel Printing Company, Keene, N.H.. more details . .

-Slade Families of Chelsea, Massachusetts, known as The Spice Slades
+Slade Families of Chelsea, Massachusetts, also known as The Spice Slades

 John Slade was first found in Boston before the American Revolution.
 He was likely born in England about 1739.
 His grandsons David, Levi and Charles founded the D. & L. Slade Spice Co. of Chelsea & Boston, Massachusetts.
 The Spice Company was well known and continued in business until after 1900.
 Descendants lived in the general area for several generations but have since scattered.
 The original mill building located at 770 Revere Beach Parkway, Revere, MA has been restored as Slade’s Mill, a lodging house and exhibition area.
 This family was researched by Alfred L. Skinner, M.D., of Mercer Island, Washington in collaboration with Susan Slade Carr and Arthur Slade, III, descendants of John Slade.
 A limited number of books resulting from this research were privately published in 2001 by the authors under the title: The Spice Slades of Chelsea, Massachusetts and Their Ancestors and Descendants.